U.S.-China trade talks continue, in-person meeting may be planned: Mnuchin

 “What they did was not appropriate,” Trump said Tuesday.
 “They are supposed to be buying farm products.
 Let’s see whether or not they do.”

-But sources familiar with the discussions and other experts have indicated China has made no promises of purchases.

-“We have not agreed to anything,” Bi Jiyao, vice president at the Chinese Academy of Macroeconomic Research, said in an interview with Reuters.
-The Academy is a think tank tied to China’s National Development and Reform Commission, the country’s state economic planner.
+U.S. government data published on Thursday showed China last week made its largest purchase of U.S. sorghum since April.
+Sorghum was one of the first casualties of the trade war, which has slowed exports of soybeans and pork to China.

-Asked about the role of Huawei Technologies Co Ltd HWT.UL, which the administration has blacklisted over national security concerns, Mnuchin on Thursday said allowing any U.S. sales to the Chinese telecoms equipment company was an issue independent from the trade talks.
+Asked about the role of Huawei Technologies Co Ltd HWT.UL, which the administration has blacklisted over national security concerns, Mnuchin said on Thursday that allowing any U.S. sales to the Chinese telecoms equipment company was an issue independent from the trade talks.

-After meeting with Xi at the G20, Trump announced American firms could sell products to Huawei and earlier this month, Commerce Secretary Wilbur Ross said licenses would be issued where there is no threat to national security.
+After meeting with Xi at the G20, Trump said American firms could sell products to Huawei.
+Earlier this month, Commerce Secretary Wilbur Ross said licenses would be issued where there is no threat to national security.

 “My participation in this is only informational.
 I’ve never encouraged companies one way or the other to do things.”